-I believe humans can achieve self-discovery though travelling and this can happen as long as we live.
+I believe humans can achieve personal growth through travelling and this is a long and never-ending process.

-Writing about my journey of self-discovery and how it changed my life was not a topic I’ve ever thought of writing.
+Writing about my journey of self-development and how it changed my life was not a topic I’ve ever thought of writing.
 But I want to share this with all my friends and everyone else who needs it.
-Because I am sure you do, since you are here already.
+Because I am sure you do since you are here already.
 And that’s ok.

-I took the opportunity, not knowing how much it will change my life.
+I took the opportunity of volunteering, not knowing how much it will change my life.
 Now I look back, and I don’t regret doing so.
 I felt stuck in a moment in my life when everyone one around seemed to figure it out already.
 That can throw someone in depression.

 Stuck in a job I hated, surrounded mostly by people I felt no connection to and having no word to say over my life.
 Drifting away, I would say.
 Searching some fresh air, but being stuck with the polluted air of the big city.

 But I had to make a choice.
 I was choosing between the same old life or the hope of the unknown, of a thrilling and new adventure.